MicrosoftLearning/dp-420-cosmos-db-dev/instructions/18-build-rag-assistant-cs.md

     Confirm that `text-embedding-3-small` and `gpt-5.4-mini` report `Succeeded`.
 Use **OpenAiEndpoint**, not the project endpoint, in the application code that follows.
 The embedding model's default output length matches the container's 1,536 dimensions.

-> [!NOTE]
-> If setup fails because of model availability or quota, resolve the issue and rerun against the same Cosmos DB account.
+> &#128221; If setup fails because of model availability or quota, resolve the issue and rerun against the same Cosmos DB account.
 Use `-FoundryLocation` and, for a different Foundry resource, `-FoundryAccountName` consistently on both setup stages.
 If you specify `-FoundryAccountName` during setup, pass the same value to `verify.ps1`.
 A new role assignment can take several minutes to propagate before inference succeeds.

 ## Task 2: Load the catalog with searchable text and embeddings